15815162480/http/UpdateInfo.md

 * improve: All icons will automatically change according to the project theme, including the icon for opening the window (installing Extra ToolWindow Colorful Icons will only display colored icons)
+* feature: Alt+Enter at the method added a menu - Copy Api

 ### 1.6.2